lawalbolaji/modern-react-starter/README.md

 - [x] The web app should be running at `http://localhost:6674`

 ## 🪜 Using the template

-To use this template, follow the installation steps described above.
-After setting up, you can modify the src directory to meet your project specifications.
+After setting up, you'll find that this template ships with some boilerplate code for a small todo application, feel free to delete this as required.
 By default, the following resources are available to you:>

 ##### Available scripts